BRAND DESIGN TIROL BOX

 Tirol Box is a completely new and innovative monthly subscription box bringing high-quality and handmade products from the Tirolean mountains and valleys to Tirol lovers in many European countries.
 Each box contains 5 to 12 products, ranging from lifestyle, home decor, beauty/wellbeing to food and drink items.
 Subscribers travel through exciting monthly themes, the amount of boxes is limited.
 Tirol Box basic, on the other hand, is a smaller subscription box offering a little taste of what Tirol has to offer, including 7 to 8 daily essentials from Tirol.

-I was responsible for all legal aspects, negotiations, finances, photography and the look & feel of the entire appearance – online and offline.
+I was responsible for the brand design incl. creative logo design, all legal aspects, negotiations, finances, photography and the look & feel of the entire appearance – online and offline.
 Ashley Wiggins was responsible for video production, IT and billing systems.

 Update 23 February 2017: After an intense development, start-up and launch phase, I pull out of the operational business and the management of Tirol Box per 1 March 2017.
 I fully focus on my core business HCG corporate designs again, however will still be available for Tirol Box in terms of design and consulting support.

 The creative logo design shows the Serles mountain chain and "Tirol Box" in a handmade, natural font (Trattatello) - it looks classic, elegant and timeless and has a lot of space to breathe ("feeling free").
 At the same time, it shows roughness, authenticity and relates to handmade products.
 I slightly amended the Trattatello font to make it look more suitable for the branding: letters like R, X, L and O as well as the kerning were manually optimised.